-Our Bali office been certified by the Bali Regional Government, in response to the implementation of safety protocols in preparation for the New Normal.
-This rigorous audit and certification will also help guide our operations in their compliance with cleanliness, health and safety, and environmental issues amidst the ongoing Covid-19 pandemic; ultimately, this will ensure we can offer a better, safer experience to clients, employees and stakeholders.
+Our Bali office been certified by the Bali Regional Government, in response to its implementation of safety protocols in preparation for the New Normal.
+This rigorous certification will also help guide our operations in their compliance with cleanliness, health and safety, and environmental issues amidst the on-going Covid-19 pandemic; ultimately, this will ensure we can offer a better, safer experience to clients, employees and stakeholders.

 Panorama Destination will continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels:

 We also understand that our clients, agents and partners have many concerns and questions regarding the current situation in Indonesia with regards to Covid-19.
 To help address some of these issues, we’ve put together a series of frequently asked questions and provided a response according to the most current information.

 (Please note that the Covid-19 situation in Indonesia continues to develop on an almost daily basis.
 All information above and below is accurate at the time of writing – for the latest updates, please refer to our social media channels, or get in touch directly)

 The government is planning to roll out a schedule of mass vaccinations by the end of the year.
 Covid-19 safety protocols have been put in place at all levels of the tourism industry, and a series of major government investments are helping to spark a recovery.

 Are there any signs of progress with reviving tourism in Indonesia?